nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
-* You can remove the task’s field by typing its prefix (e.g. `t/`) without specifying anything after it.

 Examples:
 *  `edit 1 set/10/10/2021 d/Remember to update User Guide` Edits the date and description of the 1st task to be